jgneff/openjfx/README.md

 stage-packages:
   ...
 Snapping...
-Snapped openjfx_15.0.1+1_amd64.snap
+Snapped openjfx_16+8_amd64.snap
 ```

-When the build completes, you'll find the Snap package in the project's root directory, along with the log file if you ran the build remotely.
+When the build completes, you'll find the Snap package in the project's root directory, along with the build log file if you ran the build remotely.

 ## License and Trademarks